Santeenee/advent-of-code/2023/day-11/THINKING.md

 - input.txt is a square?
 - cloning a matrix is not that easy (slices upon slices of arrays... ok js 🌚)
 - cartesian difference doesn't work. why? idk, im not a mathmatician. im dumb. that's it
-- There's a thing called Manhattan distance... interesting [this solved everything](https://stackoverflow.com/a/22544595)
+- There's a thing called Manhattan distance... interesting.
+[This solved everything!](https://stackoverflow.com/a/22544595)